makrai/notes/butt09-case-in-lfg.md

   ```
 * The f-structure analysis in (13) shows that
   * the case markers indicate which functional layers of analysis the case
-    marked word is embedded in.
+    marked word is embedded in
   * Nordlinger (1998) sees the
     case morphology itself as playing a large role in constructing the syntax of
   * An ergative case eg carries the following pieces of synt information:
     i) that there be a subject;
     ii) that it be ergative
-      (ergatives are always subjects, but subjects are not always ergative).
+      (ergatives are always subjects, but subjects are not always ergative)
   * These pieces of information are encoded in the abstract lexical entry of the
     ergative in Martuthunira as shown in (14a)
 14 a erg (↑case) = erg